kamini08/kamini08/README.md

 ---

 ## 🌱 About Me
-- **Web Developer:** Experienced in ReactJS, Next.js, and TailwindCSS.
+- **Web Developer:** Experienced in ReactJS, Next.js, and TypeScript.
 - **Systems Enthusiast:** Currently learning C/C++ for networking and OS-level projects.
 - **Continuous Learner:** Always experimenting with new tools and technologies.